Origin

 Geographical Distribution

-Most common in metropolitan areas with significant Indian, Nepalese, and Sri Lankan communities, such as Sydney, Melbourne, and Brisbane.
-Less prevalent in rural regions.
+Most commonly found in metropolitan areas such as Sydney, Melbourne, and Brisbane, where there are substantial Indian and multicultural communities.
+Less common in rural or predominantly Anglo-Australian regions.

 Numerological Significance